 Don’t be a politician

-As a leader, you have to have an unwavering discipline to get better as a communicator.
-Politicians are great examples of what NOT to do in communicating with others, because they really are only reaching those who believe the same rhetoric.
+As a leader, you have to have the unwavering discipline to get better as a communicator.
+Politicians are great examples of what NOT to do in communicating with others because they really are only reaching those who believe the same rhetoric.
 They really aren’t changing hearts and minds.